 - 1.11 NDPs are a relatively new type of planning document that form a key part of the Government's localism agenda.
 They enable local communities to develop plans that reflect local aspirations, in accordance with strategic policies. - 1.12 The Weston under Penyard NDP must therefore conform to national planning policy set within the NPPF and strategic level local policy including the Herefordshire Local Plan (Core Strategy). - 1.13 The Herefordshire Local Plan (Core Strategy) was submitted to the Secretary of State for Independent Examination on 23 September 2014.
-Public hearings (Examination in Public) were held from 10 to 25 February 2015 and some modifications to the Plan will be proposed, in order to ensure its soundness.
-These proposed Main Modifications are subject to a six week consultation which runs from 20 March to 22 May 2015.
-The consultation process will relate only to the proposed modifications to the Plan that have arisen as a result of the EiP, and the hearings in particular. - 1.14 The Saved Policies of the Herefordshire Unitary Development Plan (UDP) will be used as the basis for determining planning applications until such time as the Local Plan (Core Strategy) is adopted by the Council, unless material considerations indicate otherwise. - 1.15 Paragraph 2016 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and
+Public hearings (Examination in Public) were held from 10 to 25 February 2015 and some modifications to the Plan were proposed, in order to ensure its soundness.
+These proposed Main Modifications were subject to a six week consultation which ran from 20 March to 22 May 2015.
+The consultation process related solely to the proposed modifications to the Plan that have arisen as a result of the EiP, and the hearings in particular. - 1.14 The Saved Policies of the Herefordshire Unitary Development Plan (UDP) will be used as the basis for determining planning applications until such time as the Local Plan (Core Strategy) is adopted by the Council, unless material considerations indicate otherwise. - 1.15 Paragraph 2016 of the NPPF and Planning Practice Guidance set out the weight that may be given to relevant policies in emerging plans, including NDPs, and indicated that weight may be given to relevant policies in emerging NDPs according to: - The stage of preparation of the emerging plan (the more advanced the preparation, the greater the weight that may be given); - The extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and

-- The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 1.16 This part of the NPPF is reinforced by Planning Practice Guidance published in March 2014, which is clear that an emerging NDP may be a material planning considered once it has reached submission/local authorities publication stage (Regulation 16).
-This is reinforced by recent ministerial statements and case law (West Sussex), all of which have demonstrated that an emerging NDP may be a material consideration at the Regulation 16 stage. - 1.17 Table 4.20 of the Local Plan (Core Strategy) lists Weston under Penyard among the settlements which it considers to be sustainable locations for proportional growth in line with the provisions of Policy RA1, while the settlements of Litmarsh, Burmarsh and The Vauld are listed at Table 4.21 of the plan among the settlements which are considered sustainable locations for the provision of smaller market homes which meet the needs of people with local connections or affordable housing in line with the provisions of Policy RA2. - 1.18 Once made (adopted) by Herefordshire Council, the Weston under Penyard NDP will have a role in guiding future development proposals within the parish, by setting out setting out policies against which planning applications will be determined.
+• The degree of consistency of the relevant policies in the emerging plan to the policies in this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given).

+- 1.16 This part of the NPPF is reinforced by Planning Practice Guidance published in March 2014, which is clear that an emerging NDP may be a material planning considered once it has reached submission/local authorities publication stage (Regulation 16).
+This is reinforced by recent ministerial statements and case law (West Sussex), all of which have demonstrated that an emerging NDP may be a material consideration at the Regulation 16 stage. - 1.17 Table 4.20 of the Local Plan (Core Strategy) lists Weston under Penyard and Pontshill among the settlements which it considers to be sustainable locations for proportional growth in line with the provisions of Policy RA2.
+This policy is expected to facilitate the delivery of 5,300 homes across the areas outside Hereford and the Market Towns in accordance with Policy RA1 and it anticipates that NDPs will be the principle mechanism for delivering growth in the rural areas. - 1.18 Once made (adopted) by Herefordshire Council, the Weston under Penyard NDP will have a role in guiding future development proposals within the parish, by setting out setting out policies against which planning applications will be determined.